Retail Paint Vs Trade Paint – What is the Difference?

 Retail paint, the type you’ll find in places like B&Q or Homebase, is made for the DIY market.
 The paint is of a lower quality, made from cheaper materials and sold to people who don’t really know the difference.

-Some of the qualities that lack in retail paint, Vs trade paint are opacity, ease of use, discolouration over time and durability.
-Not just that but trade paint will normally go further.
+Some of the qualities that lack in retail paint Vs trade paint are opacity, ease of use, discolouration over time and durability.
+Not just that but trade paint will normally go further and exterior trade paint will last longer.

 Dulux Matt Emulsion Vs Dulux Trade Vinyl Matt